 Safeguard Firm's Response Compliant (Y / N / N/A) Decisions taken by the risk management function are based on reliable data, which are subject to an appropriate degree of control by the risk management function.
 The risk management function has independent control over the risk management related systems.
 Data is sourced from external service providers and other departments of the Firm and analysed by the risk management team for consistency, reliability and accuracy.
-Data provided by the Υ The remuneration of those engaged in the performance of the risk management function reflects the achievement of the objectives linked to the risk management function, independently of the performance of the business areas in which they are engaged.
+Y The remuneration of those engaged in the performance of the risk management function reflects the achievement of the objectives linked to the risk management function, independently of the performance of the business areas in which they are engaged.
 The remuneration is determined by the Remuneration Committee.
-No members of the REMCO are involved in the management of risk.
+3 of the 4 members of the REMCO are not involved in the management of risk.
+The firm is not involved in the remuneration of its managers' members of staff (even if seconded into the Firm).
 Y The risk management function is subject to an appropriate independent review to ensure that decisions are being arrived at independently.
 The risk management function is subject to a comprehensive annual review by senior management.
 Y The risk management function is represented at the senior management level, at least with the same authority as the portfolio management function.
-The risk management function is represented at the senior management level by the Chief Operating Officer.
-In addition, The Firm considers that members of senior management act in an executive capacity, regardless of their other day-to-day responsibilities within the Firm.
+The risk management function is represented at the senior management level by the Chief Risk Officer.
+Y In addition, The Firm considers that members of senior management act in an executive capacity, regardless of their other day-to-day responsibilities within the Firm.
 Senior management are aware of the requirement for the risk management function and portfolio management function to have equal authority at the senior management level, and that executive decisions that affect the respective functions should reflect this.
-Y